momentum-mod/website/server/README.md

 1. Entirely Dockerized, the fastest way to get up and running, and best for frontend developers.
 2. Running Node natively.
 This is easier to interact with and debug, recommended for backend developers.

-In both cases, we use Docker to create [MySQL](https://www.mysql.com/) and [MinIO](https://min.io/) containers.
-You _can_ set up native MySQL and MinIO instances if you want, but Docker makes things considerably easier.
+In both cases, we use Docker to create [PostgreSQL](https://www.postgresql.org/) and [MinIO](https://min.io/) containers.
+You _can_ set up native PostgreSQL and MinIO instances if you want, but Docker makes things considerably easier.

 #### Dockerized